How To Build A Skincare Routine For Dry Skin

 Understanding Dry Skin

 First of all, we need to understand dry skin properly.
 Dry skin is the skin that often feels tight and uncomfortable due to lack of moisture.
 It may appear dull, flaky, and even slightly red in some areas.
-Various factors including genetics, environmental influences and lifestyle choices can contribute to this skin condition.
-Dry skin is usually more difficult to fight against ageing than oily skin.
+Various factors including genetics, environmental influences, and lifestyle choices can contribute to skin type.

 Cleansing With Care